 About John

-John holds a BA in Political Science from Dickinson College, a M.Ed. in Curriculum and Teaching from Boston University, and an MBA from Cornell University's Samuel Curtis Johnson Graduate School of Management.
+John holds a B.A. in Political Science from Dickinson College, an M.Ed. in Curriculum and Teaching from Boston University, and an MBA from Cornell University’s Samuel Curtis Johnson Graduate School of Management.

 John resides just outside of New York City with his wife Caroline and their three children: Johnny, Maeve, and Torin.